 Getting into the carnival spirit

-We chose a Carnival cruise from Syndey to Noumea, Isle of Pines and back.
-We spent the four sea days on the Spirit, one of two ships to be permanently based in Australia, doing almost nothing, with lots of time by the pool, taking advantage of the unlimited food and iced tea and picking and choosing the activities and entertainment that we wanted to do.
+We chose a Carnival cruise from Sydney to Noumea, Isle of Pines and back.
+We spent the four sea days on the Spirit, one of two ships permanently based in Australia, doing almost nothing, with lots of time by the pool, taking advantage of the unlimited food and iced tea and picking and choosing the activities and entertainment that we wanted to do.
 The two excursion days were filled with snorkelling and learning about the history of French colonisation in the area.
 We spent the final day onboard looking up other cruises that we want to do.

 The best part for me was the effort that goes into creating an atmosphere and environment that all passengers will enjoy.
 From families with young kids to those with teenagers, groups of friends, young couples, older couples and whatever else in between you can think of, there was something to interest everyone.
 You could call it an all or nothing approach, and where we took the close to nothing approach, there was no shortage of activities to keep everyone occupied.